EECS-NTNU/bismo/doc/testing.md

 The source code for this application can be found under `src/main/resources/cpp/app`.
 It links against the BISMO runtime library, which may be running on top of actual hardware or a cycle-accurate C++ emulation model on the host.
+It takes a single command line parameter indicating which mode to run in:

+* `t` to run the test suite
+* `i` to run interactive benchmarking
+* `b` to run batch-mode benchmarking

-## More tests
+## More (unit) tests
 Besides the top-level BISMO test described here, there are several other tests available for BISMO components under `src/test`.
 See [here](src/test/scala) for more on the pure Scala/Chisel tests, and